waikato-datamining/image-dataset-converter/generators/dirs.md

                         (default: False)
   --regexp REGEXP       The regular expression to use for matching
                         directories; matches all if not provided. (default:
                         None)
+  --file_regexp REGEXP  Only directories that have at least one file matching
+                        this regexp are returned (path is excluded from test);
+                        all directories are turned if not provided. (default:
+                        None)
 ```